yanbingtao/tp/docs/DeveloperGuide.md

 ![Structure of the Storage Component](images/ArchiveSequenceDiagram.png)

-*Figure 13.
+*Figure Archive-3.
 Sequence diagram representation of archiving a person*

-#####Unarchiving a person
+##### Unarchiving a person

 ![Structure of the Storage Component](images/UnarchiveActivityDiagram.png)

-*Figure 14.
+*Figure Archive-4.
 Activity diagram representation of the general flow of unarchiving of a peron in tCheck*

 User can unarchive an already-archived person's contact information by entering the `c-unarchive INDEX` command.
 The following steps describe how this behavior is implemented: